jovotech/learn-jovo/tutorials/samsung-bixby-hello-world/README.md

 > You can also find the Github repository [here](https://github.com/jovotech/jovo-bixby-capsule-example).

-Then, start the development server of your voice app and give you a webhook url as an endpoint.
+Then, start the development server of your voice app, which gives you a webhook url as an endpoint.
 Copy this url, you will need it in a second.

 ```sh
 // @language=javascript